 See how the board on the side has notches that match the profile of a staircase?
 And, the actual stairs are resting on those notches?
 That’s a stair stringer.
-It seems simple enough and, truthfully, a stair stringer looks like it’s awfully important to staircase construction.
+It seems simple enough and, truthfully, it looks like it’s awfully important to staircase construction.

-The more I tried to answer what is a stair stringer, the more I learned.
+The more I tried to figure out what a stair stringer is, the more I learned.
 For example, there’s more than one type of stair stringer.
 And, not all staircases have two stair stringers.

 Double stringer staircases